-Romli Atmasasmita noted in Law Number 8 of 1981 that the Criminal Procedure Code (KUHAP), which emphasizes the rights of suspects, has as its primary role "protection of the dignity of the suspect or defendant."
+As the opinion expressed by Romli Atmasasmita noted in Law Number 8 of 1981 that the Criminal Procedure Code (KUHAP), which emphasizes the rights of suspects, has as its primary role "protection of the dignity of the suspect or defendant.

-Only Chapter XIII of Articles 98-101 of the Criminal Procedure Code, which deals with the merging of compensation claims, addresses victim protection.
+Further explanation put forward is that only Chapter XIII of Articles 98-101 of the Criminal Procedure Code, which deals with the merging of compensation claims, addresses victim protection.
 However, it is believed that the arrangement has flaws in both its process and its substance.
 In actuality, merging compensation claim instances is also quite uncommon.
 Due to the victim's ignorance of their rights, the public prosecutor's failure to tell them of these rights, the legal advisor's unwillingness to be bothered, and the judge's failure to provide this process, this occurred.
 This makes the issue rather difficult.